Bail Bond Insurer Must Face Price-Fixing Antitrust Claims by California Customers

 The judge also dismissed claims against trade associations — including the California Bail Agents Association, Golden State Bail Agents Association and American Bail Coalition — finding the complaint did not allege they entered into an agreement with others to fix premium rates or suppress rebates.

-Tigar dismissed the claims leave to amend.
+Tigar dismissed the claims with leave to amend.
 An amended complaint must be filed by Feb.
 4.

 Plaintiffs’ attorney Polina Brandler of HammondLaw in Baltimore and American Surety Company’s lawyer John Sebastinelli of Greenberg Traurig in San Francisco did not immediately return emails seeking comment Tuesday.